shridharbhardwaj/face_recognition_system/README.md

 This repository is a dataset of different facial expressions used for training machine learning algorithms.

-It is created by my machine learning graduate students.
+My machine learning graduate students create it.

 # Submissions
 Please do not use large image files.
 In general, images should be under 50KB.